 Can you recall any memorable moments from your music producer career?

 Back in college, I figured out how to hide when they locked the studio so I could squeeze in a few more hours of studio time after the security guards had made their rounds.
 One day I made the mistake of not waking up in time before they opened it first thing in the morning – the assistant studio manager caught me and flipped her lid.
 Luckily, the head of the department was a bit more understanding – he said: “Don’t ever do that again … but when you do, just make sure you don’t get caught.”

 What advice would you give someone who is interested in becoming a music producer?

-For people that are interested in this career, the first thing is to be a music fan - develop your record collection.
-Listen to all the songs; listen to the songs that were #1 and figure out why they went there.
-Listen to all types of music - country, rock, pop, jazz, hip-hop, etc and figure out what the made the great songs great.
+For people that are interested in this career, the first thing is to be a music fan – develop your record collection.
+Listen to all the songs; listen to the songs that were No. 1 and figure out why they went there.
+Listen to all types of music – country, rock, pop, jazz, hip-hop, etc., and figure out what the made the great songs great.
 Listen to the not-so-great songs and figure out what could have made them stronger.

 What is the average music producer salary?

 The job salary for a music producer is peanuts to caviar.
 You start off recording stuff for free.
 Once you get good enough, people will start paying you for your time.
 On the low end, $20,000 per year; on the high end – over $1 million a year.